 The past 12 months, however, have been particularly exciting for residents of New York who are backing cannabis for both medicinal and recreational use.
-With changes seemingly on the horizon, we have put together this article for everything you need to know about CBD oil in New York.
+And with new changes seemingly on the horizon, we have put together this article for everything you need to know about CBD oil in New York.

 First, though, let’s take a quick look at what CBD actually is for those who are still in the dark.

-CBD Oil in New York: What is It?
+CBD Oil in New York: What is CBD?

 Cannabidiol (CBD) is one of the most sought-after compounds of the cannabis plant, and while it is often confused with marijuana itself, CBD is in fact much different.

 Given that the compound comes from low-THC industrial hemp rather than actual marijuana, the non-psychoactive properties of CBD make it particularly appealing to those who require it for medicinal purposes.
 CBD contains many potential health benefits (as backed by dozens of research publications), and these benefits have been used by thousands of people to treat dozens of different conditions over the years.